Space Quest III: Development

 Space Quest III was developed using an early version of Sierra's SCI engine.
 Unlike the series' previous installments, the player is no longer able to choose the protagonist's name.
 From this game onward, the character is known as Roger Wilco, the name that had previously been the default.

 It features music composed by Supertramp drummer Bob Siebenberg, and was one of the first games to support the new Sound Blaster sound card.
 Sound effects include digitized audio sampling, such as the voice of Roger saying "Where am I?" during the introduction.
 The digitized effects can be heard in the Tandy, Amiga and Macintosh versions of the game.
 Though Space Quest III was designed to utilize the Sound Blaster's ability to play digital samples, the inclusion of an incorrect audio driver left the effects unavailable to IBM PC users with the Sound Blaster card.

+The game features a scene at ScumSoft where parody versions of Sierra's president, Ken Williams, and director of operations, Rick Cavin, are depicted as overseers cracking whips over software developers in cubicles.
+Murphy designed this scene to satirize the negative trends he observed at Sierra at the time.

 Space Quest III was released on March 24, 1989.

-It is the only game in the series to not have originated or have been remade (officially or unofficially) beyond the EGA graphics engine.
-Several attempts got cancelled.
-On 2003, a non playing demo was released.
+Several fan remake attempts were cancelled over the years.
+In 2003, a non-playable VGA demo was released.
+In 2023, a fan remake titled Space Quest 3D was released.